 The neurosurgeon at the emergency room hospital diagnosed her with a ligament injury at the C5-C6 level.

-The C5-C6 spinal segment, consisting of the C5 and C6 vertebrae along with the C5-C6 disc in between, is located just beneath the middle of the cervical spine, and helps provide the neck with structural support and flexibility.
+The C5-C6 spinal segment, consisting of the C5 and C6 vertebrae along with the C5-C6 disc in between.
+It is located just beneath the middle of the cervical spine.
+It helps provide the neck with structural support and flexibility.

 She had thoracic compression fractures.
 Below is an image of the thoracic vertebrae.
 Here compression fracture occurred at the top of the red area.